logzly. Trail Endurance Riders

 Weekly Layout

 Why it works: The race simulation gets you and your horse used to the rhythm of a competition day—vet checks, water stations, and timed sections.
+For those targeting ultra‑long events, see our Step‑by‑Step Training Plan for a 100‑Mile Endurance Ride for additional mileage buildup.
 The final long ride is shorter than earlier weeks, allowing the body to retain fitness while shedding fatigue.

 Taper tip: In the last week, cut the distance of the long ride by 20‑30% and keep the intensity low.
 This lets glycogen stores replenish and muscles repair fully before the event.